 This week we’ve been discussing ways to tell if your child has a speech disorder, and evaluating if the recommended Communication Milestones are a good indicator of a possible speech impediment.
 Whether or not your child has been diagnosed with any speech challenges, there are many tips and tricks for speech therapy at home that you can do to help build your child’s communication skills, especially as a toddler.
 Language building is essential during the first years of a child’s life, as this is when most of the pathways for developing speech, language and cognitive skills are formed.

 How do you know if your child has a speech impediment?
 What exactly is a speech impediment anyway?
 A speech impediment is a type of communication disorder where “normal” speech is disrupted.
 The disruption can include a lisp, stuttering, stammering, mis-articulation of certain sounds and more.
 Another commonly used phrase for speech impediments in children is speech disorder.
 Often, the causes of a speech impediment are unknown.
 However, sometimes there are physical impairments such as cleft palate or neurological disorders such as traumatic brain injury that may be the cause of the speech impairment.
 We have listed below five of the most common types of speech impediments in children and a general description of each.
 Of course, if you suspect your child may have a speech impairment of any kind, we encourage you to visit your pediatrician or hire a Speech Therapist for more information.

-Today, in the spirit of Valentine’s Day, we want to share with you three fun ideas to spend your long Valentine’s weekend with your kids!
-Of course, you can pull out some arts and crafts, stickers and colored paper to make homemade cards, but we’ve gone a bit further with some crafty and creative ways to get your involved with your kids, and provide an opportunity for language building and speech therapy.
-We gathered these activities from some of our favorite Speech Therapy websites.
-So, grab your scissors, paper and tape and get ready for some Valentine’s Day fun!
+In the spirit of Valentine’s Day, we want to share with you three fun ideas to celebrate Valentine’s Day with your students and kids!
+Of course, you can pull out some arts and crafts, stickers and colored paper to make homemade cards, but we’ve gone a bit further with some crafty and creative ways to get your involved with your kids, and provide an opportunity for language building and speech therapy techniques.
+We gathered these activities from some of our favorite Speech Therapy websites, so, grab your scissors, paper and tape and get ready for some Valentine’s Day fun!